 What are credits?

-Most of the courses in the CE programme are credit-bearing.
+Many of the courses in the CE programme are credit-bearing.
 Credit is a formal, quantified recognition of learning achievement.
-Credit is awarded at specific levels and currently all CE courses are at university level 1 (FHEQ level 4) which is equivalent to the first year of an undergraduate degree.
+Credit is awarded at specific levels and currently all CE courses are at FHEQ level 4 which is equivalent to the 1st year of an undergraduate degree.
 The number of credits measures the volume of learning.
 120 credits normally equates to 1 year of University study.
 The credit value of a course is included in each CE course description.
 Please note that credit values are subject to approval by the relevant university committees.

-As well as potentially leading to an award (eg Certificate) gaining credit also records a level of achievement for your own personal satisfaction and can be used as evidence of personal development in a work situation.
-Assessment of learning often means that you gain more from the course.
-You can find further useful information about credit and credit transfer here: http://www.qaa.ac.uk/en/Publications/Documents/Framework-Higher-Education-Qualifications-08.pdf
+Gaining credit records a level of achievement for your own personal satisfaction and can be used as evidence of personal development in a work situation.
+Assessment of learning often means that you gain

 Does it cost extra to study for credit?